MJWootton-Research/Macchiato/README.md

 #### Places

 The places section of the file begins following the line `Places`.
 To add a place, simple add a new line with the desired name (spaces are not permitted).
 By default, a place's initial token count is zero, but a value may be specified after a space on the same line, e.g. `P1 2` will add a place of name *P1* with two tokens at the start of each simulation.
+Token maximum, minimum, or limits, can be also specified on the same line, e.g. `MAX:5`, `MIN:2`, `LIMITS:3:6`.
+For limits unbounded on one side, use `_`, e.g. `LIMITS:_:6` or `LIMITS:3:_`.

 #### Transitions